New York City marks 50th anniversary of LGBTQ Pride amid pandemic

 The historic Stonewall Inn, known as the birthplace of the gay rights movement, furloughed its employees and has been shuttered more than three months amid the pandemic.
 But it announced Sunday it will receive a $250,000 contribution from the Gill Foundation — money that will go toward several months of rent and utilities.

-The show is scheduled to have performers including Janelle Monáe, Deborah Cox and Billy Porter, and appearances from a number of other celebrities.
+The show featured several performers including Janelle Monáe, Deborah Cox and Billy Porter, and appearances from a number of other celebrities.

-It’s not the only event.
-At least one will be in person, billed as the Queer Liberation March for Black Lives and Against Police Brutality, and marching from lower Manhattan to Washington Square Park.
+Other celebrations of the day were visual.
+At Rockefeller Center, more than 100 rainbow flags were placed around the center rink, and the plaza was lit up in rainbow colors.

-Other celebrations of the day will be visual.
-At Rockefeller Center, more than 100 rainbow flags have been placed around the center rink, and the plaza was being lit up in rainbow colors.
+In the West Village, a rainbow light art installation next to the Stonewall Inn was expected to illuminate the sky in tribute to the uprising and the original march, as well as those who have marched and fought through the years.

-In the West Village, a rainbow light art installation next to the Stonewall Inn will illuminate the sky in tribute to the uprising and the original march, as well as those who have marched and fought through the years.
+“The feeling doesn’t go away because of the coronavirus,” Mayor Bill de Blasio said in an interview with WABC-TV.

 Gatherings of large groups of people are still barred in New York City as part of an effort to control the spread of the coronavirus.
 Other parades canceled this spring included the St. Patrick’s Day parade and Puerto Rican Day parade.